UGAWG/ugawg.github.io/index.md

 The modeling of turbulent flow with Computational Fluid Dynamics (CFD) with solution-adapted grids is a target application of the working group researchers.
-The group meets virtually for deatiled implementaion details discussions and to make plans for publication.
+The group meets virtually for detailed implementation details discussions and to make plans for publication.

 # Benchmark